 Shin splints can occur if a runner or athlete:

 - is experienced but is overtraining (often occurs late in the sports season)

-- resumes hard training after a lay-off
+- resumes hard training after time away from sports

 - trains on hills

-- runs on surfaces that are too hard or uneven surfaces
+- runs on hard or uneven surfaces

 - runs in improper or outworn footwear